-- A. The Executive Director is responsible for developing specific investment policies and guidelines for investment options, which reflect the goals and objectives of this IPS.
+A. The Executive Director is responsible for developing specific investment policies and guidelines for investment options, which reflect the goals and objectives of this IPS.
 In doing so, he is authorized to exercise and perform all duties set forth in Section 121.4501(9), Florida Statutes, except as limited by this IPS or Board Rules.
-General guidelines are as follows: - 1) The Target Date Funds are diversified portfolios designed to provide members with professionally managed investment vehicles that can grow assets over their career.
-The funds seek favorable long-term returns through investments in the Tier II and III Options according to the "glidepath" allocation levels identified in IPS-Chart 1.
-Asset allocations will generally be held within 5 percentage points of the optimal shares for their respective allocation target, but short-term deviations may occur.
-Optimized asset allocations for the target date funds shall be established using methodology consistent with the guidance rendered by the Investment Plan's investment consultant and education/advice providers.
+General guidelines are as follows:

+1) The Retirement Date Funds are diversified portfolios designed to provide members with professionally managed investment vehicles that can grow assets over their career.
+The funds seek favorable long-term returns through investments in the Tier II and III Options according to the "glide path" allocation levels identified in IPS-Chart 1.
+Asset allocations will generally be held within a Current Operating Range (COR) of plus or minus 2% of their respective allocation target, but short-term deviations may occur.
+Optimized asset allocations for the Retirement Date Funds shall be established using methodology consistent with the guidance rendered by the Investment Plan's investment consultant.